LIBRARY AND LEARNING RESOURCES

 9.3 In no event will Library and Learning Resources be liable for any indirect, incidental or consequential damages which arise out of the use of or inability to use software accompanying books.

-9.4 If disks accompanying books are lost or damaged, the replacement cost of the whole book will be charged.
+9.4 If part of a set of items is lost or damaged, the replacement cost of the whole set may be charged.

 10.1 You should ensure that any copying of material done on Library photocopiers is carried out in compliance with current Copyright Acts, the terms of which are outlined alongside all photocopying machines.
 Users of electronic services should ensure that any material obtained is required solely for their own use for non-commercial research or private study, and they will not supply a copy to any other person.